 Industry Partnerships

 GLBRC works closely with companies and licensing agents to anticipate industrial needs, move new technologies into the marketplace, and advance the overall economics of biorefining.
-Industry collaborations help the center focus its research on critical industry bottlenecks and more quickly develop new technologies for commercial use, while industry representatives on GLBRC’s scientific advisory board provide valuable perspective and guidance on research directions.
-GLBRC intellectual property (IP) is protected by and commercialized through the Wisconsin Alumni Research Foundation, a nonprofit entity that manages and licenses UW–Madison IP, and MSU Technologies, MSU’s technology transfer and commercialization office.
-These two organizations provide companies with opportunities to acquire rights in GLBRC inventions and copyrights to drive commercialization and create new economic opportunities for biorefiners, farmers, and rural communities.
+Industry collaborations help the center focus its research on critical industry bottlenecks and more quickly develop new technologies for commercial use.
+Industry representatives on GLBRC’s scientific advisory board provide valuable perspective and guidance on research directions.

 Education and Outreach